How Michael Cohen Profited Off His Meager Trump Administration Expertise

 It’s unclear how true this was even before Cohen was excluded from the White House.
 While he reportedly spoke to Trump several times per day during the transition, one source said Trump “never talked to Cohen about substantive matters” that corporations might be interested in.

 Statements from several of Cohen’s clients suggest they pieced this together, but not before paying him millions of dollars.
 Through Essential Consultants, the limited liability corporation Cohen set up to pay Stormy Daniels, the Swiss drug company Novartis agreed to pay Cohen $1.2 million over the course of a year.
-On Wednesday the company said in a statement that it “believed that Michael Cohen could advise the company as to how the Trump administration might approach certain US healthcare policy matters, including the Affordable Care Act.”
+On Wednesday the company said in a statement that it “believed that Michael Cohen could advise the company as to how the Trump administration might approach certain U.S. health-care policy matters, including the Affordable Care Act.”

 After an initial meeting with Cohen, Novartis determined that he “would be unable to provide” those services, the company said, but since he could only be terminated for cause they opted to keep paying him until the contract ran out.

-AT&T, which was pursuing a merger with Time Warner along with other business that required Trump administration approval, hired Cohen “to provide insights into understanding the new administration.”
+AT&T, which was pursuing a merger with Time Warner along with other business that required Trump-administration approval, hired Cohen “to provide insights into understanding the new administration.”
 The White House moved to block the deal anyway.

 Aside from his consulting activities, Cohen also signed a $500,000 contract to work with Squire Patton Boggs, a large legal and lobbying firm that has deep connections to both parties in D.C. — but not the Trump team.
 A person at the firm familiar with the Cohen deal told the Washington Post that hiring him was “a no-brainer,” since it seemed having the president’s personal lawyer on board would be good “from an optics perspective” with the new administration.